jmpnz/caskdb-cpp/README.md

 When a key, value pair is stored the key is indexed in an in-memory hashmap, the entries stored in-memory store all metadata that allows fetching the serialized on-disk bytes representing the value.

+Because re-indexing everytime is costly this can be improved with an on-disk hint file that can be used to re-built the index at runtime.

 ## Usage